The Ultimate Sea Shell Identification Guide

 RARE scotch bonnet.
 I was so excited about this find!

-I had so many shells from this trip, I started a shell garden outside.
+I had so many shells from this trip that I started a shell garden outside.

 Shells on the beach